 January and the start of the year brings us a dazzling array of stars to find our way through, with Betelgeuse and Rigel blazing in Orion (the Hunter), glorious Sirius in Canis Major (the Great Dog) and the bright red Aldebaran in Taurus (the Bull).
 There is also Capella crowning Auriga (the Charioteer) and Castor and Pollux (the celestial Twins) in Gemini.
-There is also an opportunity to spot some shooting stars, with the peak of the Quadrantid meteor shower on the night of 3-4 January and as there will be little or no moonlight to spoil the show this year.
+The peak of the Quadrantid meteor shower is on the night of 3-4 January but unfortunately bright moonlight will spoil the show this year.
 Instead, why not marvel at the Evening Star, Venus, because it will be shining brightly over in the southwest at nightfall.

 This month, the sun sets around 4:15 pm and the stars and the constellations start to become visible from about 6:15 pm onwards.
 As darkness falls, the most obvious constellation you’ll see is Orion (The Hunter), with its three bright stars in a line, surrounded by a quadrilateral of other stars.
 You see it rising in the east not long after dark and by 10:00 pm it will be up there in the centre of the southern sky.
 As it is the brightest constellation in the sky, you’ll be able to see it even when there is a bright moon or some light pollution.

-If you follow the line of Orion’s belt heading left and slightly down, you will find Sirius.
-It is in Canis Major, the Greater Dog.
-It is the brightest star in the night sky and appears very low down at our northern latitude.
+If you follow the line of Orion’s belt heading left and slightly down, you will find Sirius, the brightest star in the night sky.
+It is in Canis Major, the Greater Dog, a constellation that and appears very low down at our northern latitude.
 This can cause it to twinkle quite strongly, especially on a clear frosty night.